Nālaṭiyār

-The Nālaṭiyār (நாலடியார்) is a Tamil poetic work of didactic nature belonging to the Eighteen Lesser Texts (Patiṉeṇkīḻkaṇakku) anthology of Tamil literature.
-This belongs to the post Sangam period corresponding to between 100 and 500 CE.
+The Nālaṭiyār (நாலடியார்) is a classical Tamil Jain poetic work of didactic nature, forming part of the Eighteen Lesser Texts (Patiṉeṇkīḻkaṇakku) anthology of Tamil literature.
+It consists of four hundred quatrains that impart moral teachings and ethical reflections, consistent with Jain philosophical thought.This belongs to the post Sangam period corresponding to between 100 and 500 CE.
 Nālaṭiyār contains 400 poems, each containing four lines.
 Every poem deals with morals and ethics, extolling righteous behaviour.

 Etymology

 The term Naladiyar is derived from the Tamil terms Naalu, a colloquial form of Naangu meaning “four”, adi meaning metrical feet or poetic metre, and aar referring to a honorific suffix.
 Thus Naladiyar refers to the work that contains four-lined verse.
 The work is also termed Naaladi Naanooru, sometimes spelled Naladi Nannurru, meaning "four hundred quatrains," since it has 400 verses in total.

 Didactic nature

 Nālaṭiyār was composed by Jain monks.
 It is an anthology in the venba metre and is pessimistic in its outlook.
 It is divided into three sections, the first section focusing on the importance of virtuous life, second section on the governance and management of wealth, and the third smaller section on the pleasures.